-In the course of the second term, the student is expected to develop a detailed knowledge of the state-of-the-art of the literature on his/her chosen research topic.
-A comprehensive literature review based on desktop research should be submitted by April 15, including a brief summary of relevant theoretical and methodological approaches to be used in the dissertation.
+In the course of the second term, the student is expected to develop a detailed knowledge of the stateof-the-art of the literature on his/her chosen research topic.
+A comprehensive literature review based on desktop research should be submitted by April 15, including sections of relevant theoretical and methodological approaches to be used in the dissertation.
+The literature review should be no longer than 6,000 words in length.

 Credit for the literature review is awarded when it has been approved by the Primary Supervisor.
 Students must successfully complete all other required first-year program elements, including the literature review, prior to taking the comprehensive exam.
-The literature review is expected to be between 5000 and 6000 words in length.